avinashkarn/avikarn.com/_posts/2019-04-23-composite-interval-mapping.md

 share-img: /image/cim/scan.png
 ---

 In the __Quantitative Trait Locus (QTL)__ analysis, composite interval mapping (CIM) method  estimates the true positon of the QTL with higher accuracy and statistical significance by combining interval mapping with multiple regression.
 This method also affectively controls background noise resulting from genetic variations in other regions of the genome that affect the detection of the true QTL.
 In this post, my objective is describe step-by-setp how one can run the composite inteval mapping in R software.
+For further descriptive information on R/qtl, please read the paper by <strong> Karl Broman </strong> at this link: http://www.rqtl.org/

 <center> <h1> To get started</h1> </center>